Cromanowski/IT202-007/public_html/Project/proposal.md

 - [x] 10/14 User will be able to edit their profile #24

 - Milestone 2
+- [ ] Pick a simple game to implement, anything that generates a score that’s more advanced than a simple random number generator (may build off of a sample from the site shared in class)
+- [ ] The system will save the user’s score at the end of the game if the user is logged in
+- [ ] The user will be able to see their last 10 scores
+- [ ] Create functions that output the following scoreboards (this will be used later)

 - Milestone 3
 - Milestone 4
 ### Intructions